Zackptg5/Disable_Dm-Verity_ForceEncrypt/README.md

 # Disables Verity and Forceencrypt
-Based on previous work by topjohnwu and jcadduono
+Heavily based on previous work by topjohnwu and jcadduono